Cheaper by the Dozen (2022 film): Plot

-The Bakers, a blended family, began with Paul and Kate Baker, who had daughters Ella and Harley.
-After their friends died in a car accident, they took in their godson, Haresh.
+The Bakers, a blended multiracial family, began with Paul and Kate Baker (White), who had daughters Ella and Harley.
+After their friends died in a car accident, they took in their Asian godson Haresh.
 Kate eventually divorced Paul, but they stayed friends, with Kate occasionally babysitting.

-Zoey married football player Dominic "Dom" Clayton and had two children, Deja and DJ.
-However, due to Dom's celebrity lifestyle, Zoey divorced him, gaining custody.
-She met Paul at his restaurant and suggested making the menu breakfast-themed all day.
+Zoey (Black) married football player Dominic "Dom" Clayton and had two children, Deja and DJ.
+However, due to Dom's phenomenon lifestyle, Zoey divorced him, gaining custody.
+She met Paul at his restaurant and suggested making the menu morning-themed all day.
 They married, expanded the restaurant into Baker's Breakfast, and had two sets of twins: Luca and Luna, and Bronx and Bailey.

 Dom remains involved in Deja and DJ's lives, intimidating Paul, who was rarely present.
 As Deja prepares for her USC basketball scholarship, DJ feels a stronger connection with Paul than Dom.
-Paul secures a meeting with a major company to expand his restaurant and successfully gets his famous sauce on store shelves.
-He uses the earnings to move the family and their dogs, Bark Obama and Joe Bitin', from Los Angeles to a bigger house in Calabasas, in a gated community.
+Paul secures a meeting with a major company to expand his restaurant and successfully gets his best-known food sauce on the store's aisle shelves.
+He uses the earnings to move the family and their dogs, Bark Obama and Joe Bitin', from Los Angeles to a bigger house (complete with a wheelchair ramp for Harley) in the gated community of Calabasas.

-Zoey feels the effects of racial profiling after meeting her neighbor, Anne.
+Zoey feels the effects of racist profiling after meeting her neighbor Anne.
 Paul receives a call that his sister Rachel is in rehab, so he takes in his nephew Seth, whom Ella and Harley label a criminal.
-Seth bonds with Haresh, who is bullied for his ethnicity, teaching him self-defense while making monster spray for his cousins.
-Deja, rarely used on the Calabasa Hornets basketball team, sneaks out to see her new boyfriend Chris.
+Seth bonds with Haresh, who is bullied for his race, teaching him self-defense while making "monster spray" for his younger cousins.
+Rarely used on the Calabasa Hornets basketball team, Deja sneaks out to see her new boyfriend Chris.